Kommander Andrei Malakov

 Malakov prefers a capable combined arms force that can do a bit of everything but contains at least one unit that can mix it up in melee, perhaps additional warjacks controlled by others than himself and probably no Battle Engines because he has literally nothing to support them with.

 Malakov is perfectly placed in the Armored Corps.
-All his tools work great with Man-o-War and he's one of the few warcasters that can push Demolition Corps over the moon by abusing their CA's Bond of Brotherhood Minifeat.
+All his tools work great with Man-o-War and he's a very big fan of Behemoth.

-- Man-o-War Shocktroopers: The Perfect target for Tactical Supremacy, as it lets them order Shield Wall, make a full advance, then repo 3" into B2B contact
+- Man-o-War Shocktroopers: The Perfect target for Tactical Supremacy, as it lets them order Shield Wall, make a full advance, then repo 3" into B2B contact.
+This gets them 12" up the board with Desperate Pace

-- Man-o-War Kovnik: He usheres Desperate Pace to your MoW units, giving them a much needed thread extention.
+- Man-o-War Kovnik: He usheres Desperate Pace to your MoW units, giving them a much needed thread extension.

-- Antanas & Standard - Tactician lets you spare focus on Veil of Mist and his battle plans can enhance th Demo Corps combo with either Retaliatory Strike or Tough.
+- Antanas & Standard - Tactician lets you spare focus on Veil of Mist and his battle plans can enhance the Demo Corps combo with either Retaliatory Strike or Tough.

 Battle Plans are non-spell buffs, which is perfect for Doom Reaver Swordsmen in the list.
 A knockdown is nice enough but Sneak with Veil of Mists can be downright scary on a unit of sword-wielding maniacs.
 They even have Tough to work with his feat!
 Beyond Veil of Mists several Greylords can make any of your infantry Stealthy with some Blizzards.